 Return to the main trail, this time going to the left to continue down a series of switchback eventually leading to the base of Multnomah Falls.
 This section is paved and well maintained.
 As you’d expect, this portion of the trail is mostly heavily trafficked, with groups and families traveling upwards for a brief view from the top of the falls from the parking lot below.
 Interestingly, each switchback even features a signpost counting upward.
 Enjoy your walk downhill (as others do not enjoy their walk uphill).
 The trail will eventually reach the base of the first section of Multnomah Falls, where one can be splattered by a cold icy mist of water and listen to the sound of water falling several hundred feet.
 Continuing onward into the throng of tourists, you’ll pass over the stone bridge in front of the falls and eventually reach the historic Multnomah Lodge (built in 1915) at the bottom.
 Here you can find a coffee cart and bathrooms.

 To return to your car, you’ll take the short return trail, which begins at the end of the parking lot.
 While it can be a bit tricky to find, the trail is reached by heading to the left (with the falls at your back) and traveling past the row of cars.
-A large sign is at the beginning of the trail.
+A large sign is at the beginning of the Return Trail to Wahkeena Falls.
 This will take you directly to your starting place.